-- Make sure that the appropriate version of perl, python, ruby etc are installed in locations as referenced by p4 triggers entries. - Make sure that any relevant modules and dependencies have also been installed (e.g. P4Python or P4Perl)
+- Make sure the actual referenced script has been copied to the HA server prior to failover! - Note that executing triggers from the depot can make this easier but following issue still applies - Make sure that the appropriate version of perl, python, ruby etc are installed in locations as referenced by p4 triggers entries. - Make sure that any relevant modules and dependencies have also been installed (e.g. P4Python or P4Perl)

-2.1.1.4.
+2.1.1.6.
 Other Replica's P4TARGET